dany994/vak-opensource/microcontrollers/pic32proxy/README.txt

-MIPSproxy is a utility for debugging PIC32 microcontrollers with GDB via JTAG or ICSP adapter.
+EJTAGproxy is a utility for debugging PIC32 microcontrollers with GDB via JTAG or ICSP adapter.
 Supported adapters:

  * Microchip PICkit2
  * Microchip PICkit3 with scripting firmware
  * Olimex ARM-USB-Tiny

+Usage:
+    ejtagproxy [options]

+Options:
+    -d, --daemon        run as daemon
+    -p, --port=PORT     use the specified TCP port (default 2000) -D, --debug         output debug messages

+To start a debug session:
+1) Run ejtagproxy.
+2) Attach a USB adapter to target board.
+3) Run gdb and connect to the PIC32 target: set remote hardware-breakpoint-limit 6 set remote hardware-watchpoint-limit 2 target remote localhost:2000

 To build on Linux or Mac OS X, run:
     make